 Cutting back on caffeine has been difficult.
 While organizing my pantry, I ended up with a few extra half gallon mason jars.
-I’m not sure why, but I had this urge to make sun tea.
+I had an urge to make sun tea.
 I have never had sun tea and have definitely never made it before.
 It’s such a simple recipe—some quick searching for recipes led to this.

 My version will use herbal tea sachets so it’s not caffeinated, but you can easily swap this out for black tea, which I believe is the traditional type used for sun tea.
 The sweetness of this batch comes from some local honey given to me by a neighbor.

 Teavana Peach Tranquility, Herbal Tea With Chamomile and Notes of Citrus, 60 Count (4 packs of 15 sachets)

 This refreshing beverage is a cooling peach with a rich, golden flavor from the sun.